 Public access to riverbed from left bank

-Shaping, stabilizing and rebuilding weirs to stabilize river bed
+Shaping, stabilising and rebuilding weirs to stabilise riverbed

 Raising the wall along the right bank to increase freeboard (the height of the channel wall above the flood level)